 - increased maturity

-- enhance your business expertise if you are from another background (i.e. engineering, computing …)
+- enhanced business expertise if you are from another background (i.e. engineering, computing …)

-A good way to test your motivation is to take as soon as possible the GMAT - start studying and practising.
+A good way to test your motivation is to take the GMAT as soon as possible - start studying and practising.
 Do not leave the GMAT to the last step of your application.
 This is such a challenging process to go back to formulas, grammar etc while you are working and have not opened an academic book for years.
-If you can’t motivate yourself enough to crack the test, then an Full-Time MBA may not be right for you at this time.
+If you can’t motivate yourself enough to crack the test, then a Full-Time MBA may not be right for you at this time.

-If you’re enough motivated and have a clear vision of why you want to experience this adventure?
+Are you motivated enough and have a clear vision of why you want to experience this adventure?
 Congratulations!
-Now you have to find a Business School.
-If you target consulting firms or large corporates, then take a look at the rankings.
+Now you have to find a business school.
+If you are target consulting firms or large corporates, then take a look at the rankings.
 Choose the location wisely.
-If you want to relocate somewhere, there’s perhaps no sense for you to study at 10,000 miles away from that specific area.
+If you want to relocate somewhere, there’s perhaps no sense for you to study 10,000 miles away from that specific area.
 A significant part of your MBA will be to network and source opportunities.

 Now that you know where you want to study, just do it!
 Prepare a strong application and apply.

-Final piece of advice: enjoy this process.
-It is demanding, challenging, you will laugh, you will cry, you will swear and perhaps crash some books across your room but at the end, it is a unique experience that will happen only once in your life.
+One final piece of advice: enjoy this process.
+It is demanding, challenging, you will laugh, you will cry, you will swear and perhaps throw some books across your room but, at the end, it is a unique experience that will happen only once in your life.

 What was the most surprising thing about the programme?